Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Materials and Methods

 \subsection{Dataset}

-Seventy publicly available neonatal MRI scans from the DHCP cohort (\url{http://www.developingconnectome.org/project/}) \cite{bastiani2018} were used in this investigation.
-The data consisted of 3D T2-weighted scans and segmentation maps corresponding to ten classes, including the background.
-Nine classes represent brain tissues: cerebrospinal fluid, cortical grey matter, white matter, background bordering brain tissues, ventricles, cerebellum, deep grey matter, brainstem and hippocampus.
-The scans vary in shape and intensity because the brain rapidly changes during development and the scans represent 24.3-42.2 week old subjects.
-Fig.~\ref{fig:dHCP_train_t2_seg} shows an example T2-weighted scan and corresponding labels.
-All scans were normalised to zero-mean and unit-variance before they are used to train the models which will be called t2norm from now.
-Of the seventy scans provided, fifty were used for training, ten for validation, and ten for testing.
+The dataset consisted of 70 3D T2-weighted brain MRI scans publicly available from the dHCP neonatal cohort.
+The segmentation maps had 10 classes, corresponding to: zero-pixel background, cerebrospinal fluid (CSF), cortical grey matter (cGM), white matter (WM), background bordering brain tissues, ventricles, cerebellum, deep grey matter (dGM), brainstem, and hippocampus.
+The scans covered an age range of 24.3-42.2 weeks.
+The data was available in NIfTI format; Figure~\ref{fig:dHCP_train_t2_seg} shows an example scan and corresponding tissue labels.
+We carried out a pre-processing step where each scan was independently normalised to zero-mean and unit-variance.